USDA-ARS-GBRU/MicroMPN_data-files/README.md

        <figcaption>Output of data re-arranged into 4 columns.</figcaption>
      </figure>

-  **3. Folder: MicroMPN_soil_and_synthetic_communities
+**3. Folder**: MicroMPN_soil_and_synthetic_communities

 - This folder contains the MPN and CFU count data from soil experiments conducted with synthetic communities.
-A total of six communities (C1 – C6), each composed of 10 strains, were evaluated for their biocontrol activity against R. solanacearum in soil microcosms.
+A total of six communities (C1 – C6), each composed of 10 strains, were evaluated for their biocontrol activity against *R. solanacearum* in soil microcosms.

    - 3.1. *Subfolder*: micrompn

-      - This folder contains the input and output files used with MicroMPN (https://github.com/USDA-ARS-GBRU/micrompn.git).
+      - This folder contains the input and output files used with ["MicroMPN"](https://github.com/USDA-ARS-GBRU/micrompn).
 The output of MicroMPN includes MPN, MPN adjusted, Jarvis 95%       CI, and a rarity index.
-Analysis of data was performed in R and both MPN and MPN adjusted values were analyzed.
+Analysis of data was performed in R. Both MPN and MPN adjusted values were analyzed.
 However, the scientific paper only discusses and displays results       for MPN values.
-Regardless, the conclusions of the paper remained the same.
+The conclusions of the paper remain the same using MPN adjusted values.

       - micrompn_input - "Copy_C1_C2_C3_T48.csv" and "Copy_C4_C5_C6_T48.csv"